 In many ways, addiction treatment for teens is similar to treatment for adults.
 Each population undergoes detox, counseling and group therapy.
 The principles of learning to cope with stress, avoiding triggers and accessing support are the same.
 But the therapeutic techniques used to achieve the goals are often different.

 Research indicates that some therapeutic techniques used during adult treatment are effective on teens.

 Other counseling techniques seem to be more effective with adolescents than adults.
 Many of these techniques are most effective with teens who live in unsatisfactory family environments.

-Counseling and therapy are necessary for teens to learn to live without alcohol or other drugs.
-It prepares youth to re-enter school or the community and to handle stress and other risk factors for relapse.
+Counseling and therapy are necessary to teach teens how to live without alcohol or other drugs.
+They prepare youth to re-enter school or the community and provide valuable techniques for handling stress and other risk factors for relapse.

 Physicians can prescribe medications that help ease withdrawal symptoms, reduce cravings and diminish the appeal of alcohol or drug use.
-However, the U.S. Food and Drug Administration has not approved medication-assisted treatments for people younger than 18 because little research has been conducted on the safety and efficacy of the drugs in adolescents.
+However, the U.S. Food and Drug Administration has not approved medication-assisted treatments for people younger than 18.

 Still, physicians can legally prescribe medications for teens affected by addiction.
 In August 2016, the American Academy of Pediatrics recommended expanded research, access and use of medications for adolescents with opioid use disorders.

 The FDA label for products containing buprenorphine states that the medication is not recommended for patients 16 years old and younger, but one short study found the drug was safe and effective in participants ages 15 to 21 years old.